padasio/padas-docs/docs/admin-guide.md

 ### JVM Settings
 --8<-- "sysreq_java.md"

+---

 ### Topic Properties
 Following Kafka topics are required for PADAS to operate properly.

-**NOTE**: While it's possible to create these topics either via REST API or from Padas UI, it is highly recommended to review [Topic Configuration](https://docs.confluent.io/platform/current/installation/configuration/topic-configs.html) and tune settings for each Padas topic (specially for `partitions` and `replication_factor`) according to expected volume and performance requirements.
+**NOTE**: While it's possible to create these topics either via REST API or from Padas UI, it is **highly recommended** to review [Topic Configuration](https://docs.confluent.io/platform/current/installation/configuration/topic-configs.html) and tune settings for each Padas topic (specially for `partitions` and `replication_factor`) according to expected volume and performance requirements.

 --8<-- "props_topics.md"

+---

 ### Configuration Properties
 For any PADAS instance all configuration is read from `$PADAS_HOME/etc/padas.properties` file; and details regarding the properties settings can be found in [Configuration File Reference](config-reference.md), also available with any installation at `$PADAS_HOME/etc/padas.properties.spec`

+---

 ### Logging
 Padas Engine utilizes [Logback](https://logback.qos.ch/manual/configuration.html) for logging application activity.
 By default, `$PADAS_HOME/etc/logback.xml` file is used; log files are created based on the following settings and can be changed according to your requirements.